Saptak10/Saptak10/README.md

 ## Hey there, I am [Saptak Chakraborty](https://saptakportfolio.netlify.app/), Software Developer

+- 📖 Currently in 3rd year, pursuing B.Tech in Computer Science from Kalinga Institue of Industrial Technology (KiiT University), Bhubaneshwar
 - 🌱 Learning new technologies and developing Web Applications
-- 📖 Currently in 3rd year and pursuing my B.Tech degree in Computer Science from Kalinga Institue of Industrial Technology (KiiT University), Bhubaneshwar
-- 👨‍💻 Freelancing by providing services on developing Web Applications
+- 👨‍💻 Freelancing on Web Development
-- 🔣 Sometimes involved in Open Source Contributions
+- 🔣 Open Source Contributor

 ### On the side journey,

 - 🎸 I love to play Guitar along with Singing and Beatboxing.
-- 🥊 A fitness enthuasiast into Gym, kickboxing and calisthenics for 5 years.
+- 🥊 A fitness enthuasiast into Gym, Kickboxing and Calisthenics for 5 years.
 - 💻 Exploring new technologies and upskilling myself from the internet.
 - ⚡ Coding in different platforms and giving contests and Hackathons.